acbsp/bonafide.guru/en/contents.rst

 efforts.

-So he approached senior devotees asking them: “Why my spiritual connection to Niranjana Swami does not occur the way I had it with Srila Prabhupada?” - “That is because you are not initiated by him yet.
+So he approached senior devotees asking them: “Why my spiritual connection to Niranjana Swami does not occur the way I had it with |SP|?” - “That is because you are not initiated by him yet.
 It shall be restored right after the initiation.” they said to him.
 But this turned out to be an **illusion**.
 Even after the initiation *ritual* that he passed through in September 1994 nothing changed.
 And